 When the accelerated pricing resolution engine loads the cache, it runs the Accelerated Pricing Resolution (R45390) UBE in subsystem.
 Occasionally, your company might make substantial changes to your system setup, pricing structure, or pricing tables.
-When this occurs, you must reload the cache.
+When this occurs, you must access the Accelerated Pricing Resolution Engine Workbench program and reload the cache.
 Any substantial changes you make are not available for the system to calculate until you reload the cache.
 It is recommended that you perform this task during off-peak hours, as it can take substantial system resources to reload the cache.
 While the cache is loading, the system accesses data directly from the database.
 When the reload is complete, the system reverts to accessing data using the cache.
 Additionally, occasions might occur when you must disable the cache.
 You use the Accelerated Pricing Resolution Engine Workbench program to do so.

-[Release 9.1 Update] You can use the Accelerated Pricing Resolution Scheduler program (R45391) to perform one of the three types of action the system performs on the Accelerated Pricing Resolution Engine.
+You can use the Accelerated Pricing Resolution Scheduler program (R45391) to perform one of the three types of action the system performs on the Accelerated Pricing Resolution Engine.
 The system may perform one of the following actions: